Last Updated on

 Have an amazing dinner

-Another well-known restaurant is Librije’s Zusje.
-This Michelin starred restaurant (2*) is a favorite of foodies visiting Amsterdam.
-Getting a reservation is not easy, but certainly something not to forget.
+Another well-known restaurant is Spectrum (formerly Librije’s Zusje).
+This Michelin starred restaurant is a favorite of foodies visiting Amsterdam.
+Getting a reservation is not easy, but certainly, something not to forget.

 One of the most romantic places to go out to dinner in Amsterdam is on Vuurtoreneiland.
 This exclusive restaurant arranges a “meal in nature” in a glass building during summers.
 (In winter, there’s a warm restaurant.)
-All produces are locally sourced and it’s an experience in itself.
+All produce is locally sourced and it’s an experience in itself.
 (Dinner includes a scenic boat ride to/from Amsterdam Centrum.)